 What Is Whey Protein?

-Whey protein is likely the most common type of protein powder you’ll see on the market.
+Whey protein is likely the most common and abundant type of protein powder you’ll see on the market.

 Made from dairy, whey is separated from milk during the cheese-making process before it’s pasteurized and dried into a powder.